 Background and History of UC-VA Relations

 A Joint VA-University appointment would enable the holder to have an academic appointment at a nearby university and provide the opportunity to obtain research funding through the submission of grant applications through the partnering university.
-Veterans would enjoy higher quality medical care and the partnering university would be able to expand their medical faculty, and have greater access to training opportunities for their medical students and residents.
+Veterans would enjoy higher quality medical care and the partnering university would be able to expand its medical faculty and have greater access to training opportunities for its medical students and residents.

-Construction of the VA hospital next to the campus was a win-win solution.
-UCSD was able to higher more faculty without much increase in costs, plus the new VA hospital provided much needed laboratory space for these new faculty.
+The construction of the VA hospital next to the campus was a win-win solution.
+UC San Diego was able to higher more faculty without much increase in costs, plus the new VA hospital provided much-needed laboratory space for these new faculty.

-Joint appointments at UCSD “wrapped” around the VA appointment.
-Faculty were guaranteed a set salary between the two institutions, with UCSD making up the difference if the VA appointment was reduced for any reason (such as changes in demands of the VA medical service).
+Joint appointments at UC San Diego “wrapped” around the VA appointment.
+Faculty were guaranteed a set salary between the two institutions, with UC San Diego making up the difference if the VA appointment was reduced for any reason (such as changes in demands of the VA medical service).
 At the time, VA salaries were low, so the VA benefited since they were able to offer higher compensation without having to come up with the extra dollars.

-Initially, NIH could not allow compensation for work done on NIH grant by VA employees.
+Initially, NIH could not allow compensation for work done on NIH grants by VA employees.
 The Federal Government took the position that as federal employees, VA faculty were already compensated by the federal government.
-Overtime this became a bigger and bigger issue with joint appointment faculty since the feeling was they were putting in far more hours than the VA 40 hour work week.
-UCSD faculty took the lead in lobbying NIH for change.
-NIH was granted an exception by the Federal government to allow compensation for “reasonable” additional effort on NIH grants, outside of the federal 40 hour workweek.
+Over time this became a bigger and bigger issue with joint appointment faculty since the feeling was they were putting in far more hours than the VA 40-hour work week.
+UC San Diego faculty took the lead in lobbying NIH for change.
+NIH was granted an exception by the Federal government to allow compensation for “reasonable” additional effort on NIH grants, outside of the federal 40-hour workweek.